Octavius

 Character Profile – At a Glance

-- Role: Caesar's adopted heir, the third member of the Triumvirate alongside Mark Antony and Lepidus, and the play's quietly ascendant figure — the future Augustus, in his first Shakespearean appearance as a teenage avenger.
+• Role: Caesar's adopted heir and the third man of the Triumvirate, alongside Mark Antony and Lepidus.
+The play's quietly rising figure: the future Augustus, in his first Shakespearean appearance.

-- Key Actions: Sits at the proscription table in 4.1, marking names for death and overruling Lepidus; meets Brutus and Cassius at the Philippi parley in 5.1, swearing not to sheathe his sword until Caesar's wounds are avenged; speaks the play's final line, ordering full military honours for the corpse of Brutus.
+• Key Actions: Sits at the proscription table in A4S1, marking names for death and overruling Lepidus; meets Brutus and Cassius at the Philippi parley in A5S1, swearing not to sheathe his sword until Caesar's wounds are avenged; speaks the play's final lines, ordering full military honours for the body of Brutus.

-(Act 5, Scene 1) - The Outcome: Survives the play; ends it as the senior partner of the victorious faction; orders Brutus's burial "with all respect and rites of burial."
-The final lines — "let's away, / To part the glories of this happy day" — are his, and they carry the play out into the empire that history records he would establish.
+• The Outcome: Survives the play; ends it as the senior partner of the victorious faction; orders Brutus's burial with full honours.
+The play's last lines – "let's away, / To part the glories of this happy day" – are his, and they carry the tragedy out into the empire that history records he would found.

 The Boy at the Proscription Table

-Octavius's first major appearance — Act 4, Scene 1, his late entrance into the play — is one of Shakespeare's quietest character introductions.
-He is sitting at a table with Antony and Lepidus, and they are marking the names of men who must be killed.
-The casualness of the scene is its central horror.
+Octavius enters the play late, in A4S1, and it is one of Shakespeare's quietest character introductions.
+He is at a table with Antony and Lepidus, and the three of them are marking the names of men who must be killed.
+The casualness of the scene is its whole horror.

 Original